slowernews/wisdom-tldr/chapters/1-2_self_growth.md

 > *"The great books are the books that never have to be written again."
 -- Carl Van Doren [1885]*

-Don’t read the books made to make money, read the ones they want to ban.
+If you want new ideas, read old books.

 Most books are propaganda.
+Don’t read books made to make money; read the ones they want to ban.
 If you want better ideas, read better books.
-If you want new ideas, read old books.

 > *"The worst thing about new books is that they keep us from reading the old ones."
 -- Joseph Joubert [1754]*